AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: Experiments

 \subsubsection{Task 3: Retrieval Result Analysis}

-\textbf{The sensitivity of general-purpose LLMs to distractor memories varies significantly, with the performance gap between models expanding as distractor density increases.} As evidenced by \textbf{Figure~\ref{fixiangxg:performance_decay}}, all evaluated models maintain high and relatively uniform retrieval performance in low-noise environments ($100$ distractors), with scores tightly clustered between $0.8729$ and $0.9569$.
-In high-noise settings ($1000$ distractors), SOTA LLMs remain robust: Gemini-3 Flash and DeepSeek Reasoner both achieve scores above $0.92$, demonstrating strong resilience in retrieval tasks.
-However, given the inherent limitations of context window size and the escalating token costs associated with long-context processing, improving performance in realistic, long-horizon multi-turn scenarios requires a more lightweight and efficient retrieval architecture. \textbf{Also, current semantic-level retrieval methods are largely inadequate for personalized memory.} There is a stark performance disparity between frontier LLMs and the retrieval components typically integrated into memory frameworks.
-Classical statistical methods such as \textit{nlk+BM25} and semantic embedding baselines like \textit{all-MiniLM-L6-v2} experience a total performance collapse as distractor density scales, with accuracy plummeting to $0.14$ and $0.40$, respectively.
-This suggests that ``plug-and-play'' retrieval modules are fundamentally inadequate for the complexities of long-term personalization.
-Future research should prioritise the development of logic-aware retrieval layers capable of bringing LLM-level reasoning to the memory extraction process without the prohibitive costs of full-context processing.
+\textbf{The sensitivity of general-purpose LLMs to distractor memories varies significantly, with the performance gap between models expanding as distractor density increases.} As evidenced by \textbf{Figure~\ref{fig:task3_retrieval_decay}}, all seven evaluated LLMs maintain high and relatively uniform retrieval performance in low-noise environments ($100$ distractors), with scores tightly clustered between $0.8958$ and $0.9728$.
+In high-noise settings ($1000$ distractors), the strongest evaluated LLMs remain robust: Gemini-3 Flash and DeepSeek-v3.2 both achieve scores above $0.94$, demonstrating strong resilience in retrieval tasks.
+However, given the inherent limitations of context window size and the escalating token costs associated with long-context processing, improving performance in realistic, long-horizon multi-turn scenarios requires a more lightweight and efficient retrieval architecture.

+\textbf{Current semantic-level retrieval methods are largely inadequate for personalized memory.} There is a stark performance disparity between frontier LLMs and the retrieval components typically integrated into memory frameworks.
+Classical statistical methods such as \textit{nltk+BM25} and semantic embedding baselines like \textit{all-MiniLM-L6-v2} degrade substantially as distractor density scales, with retrieval performance dropping to $0.2102$ and $0.4910$, respectively.
+This suggests that \quoted{plug-and-play} retrieval modules are fundamentally inadequate for the complexities of long-term personalization.
+Future research should prioritize the development of logic-aware retrieval layers capable of bringing LLM-level reasoning to the memory retrieval process without the prohibitive costs of full-context processing.